3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 tests we use suitable platforms.
 Our hardware infrastructure is still being expanded.
 Eventually, there will be few more devices with different characteristic.
 For now, we use **PC Engines apu2** which has **AMD GX-412TC** processor.
-We use connection via serial port, so every relevant output will presented in form of logs.
+We use connection via serial port, so every relevant output will be presented in form of logs.
 What is important, our platform is equipped in **TPM** module which is obligatory in this project.
 Make sure you have it on your platform too.